-Growing beets in your garden, and cooking beets in your kitchen, will open your world to rarer beet varieties, including ‘Chioggia’ and golden beets, and even mangels to use as homegrown livestock feed.
+Growing beets in your garden, and cooking them in your kitchen, will open your world to rarer varieties, including ‘Chioggia’ and golden beets, and even mangels to use as homegrown livestock feed.

 Red table beets are only the tip of the beet iceberg: Mangel beets can be used as livestock fodder, storage beets can be eaten all winter, and white or golden beets make a stunning edible display when mixed in a beet salad.

 (For details on growing many other vegetables and fruits, visit our Crop at a Glance collection page.)

 Growing beets will give you delicious, colorful roots and nutritious greens.
 Closely related to spinach and chard, and once called “blood turnips” because of their bright red juice, beets also can be golden, white or striped.
 If you keep livestock, you can grow special varieties of forage or mangel beets to feed to your animals in winter.

 Red table beets produce edible greens in 35 days, followed by round or cylindrical roots a month later.
 Leaves from most red beets have red stems and leaf veins similar to red-leafed chard varieties.